table

 Returns a new table with all arguments stored into keys 1, 2, etc.

-" with the total number of arguments.
+and with a field "n" with the total number of arguments.

 Note that the resulting table may not be a sequence,